-The WebAuthn factor lets you use a biometric method, such as fingerprint reading, to authenticate.
+The FIDO2 (WebAuthn) factor lets you use a biometric method, such as fingerprint reading, to authenticate.
 This factor supports three authentication methods:

 - Security keys, such as YubiKey or Google Titan.

-- Platform authentication tha's integrated into a device and uses biometric data, such as Windows Hello or Apple Touch ID.
+- Platform authentication that's integrated into a device and uses biometric data, such as Windows Hello or Apple Touch ID.

-- Sign-ins to URLs that are different from the org's Okta URL or custom domain URL, or for trusted cross-origin and cross-Relying Party Identifier validation when using the Trusted Origins API.
-See API token management.
+- Sign-ins to URLs that are different from the org's Okta URL, custom domain URL, trusted cross-origin, or cross-Relying Party Identifier, require validation when using the Trusted Origins API.
+See Configure Trusted Origins.

 To set up and manage YubiKeys to use the one-time password (OTP) mode, see YubiKey (MFA).

-- Under More Actions, click Enroll FIDO2 Security Key.
+- In the More Actions menu, select Enroll FIDO2 Security Key.

-On Google Chrome browsers, the WebAuthn factor isn't usable if the browser requires an update.
+- On Google Chrome browsers, the FIDO2 (WebAuthn) factor isn't usable if the browser requires an update.
 WebAuthn functionality is restored when you restart the browser after applying the update.